 Apple has tried to provide transparency about a device's battery by implementing a new settings feature.
 Aptly named "Battery," this section was added with the release of iOS 9.
-It's designed to provide some useful information about how power is being utilized between applications and how much use an owner is getting with each full charge.
+It's designed to provide some useful information about how power is being utilized between applications and how much use an owner is getting with each full charge (Related: How to make your phone charge faster).
 Unfortunately, the settings menu does nothing to help improve battery life.

 Contrary to popular belief, most battery issues on an iPhone are related to software issues.
 Only a small percentage come from faulty batteries.
 Apple has designed the battery to be strong and safe for use.
 Downloaded apps are the main cause for concern.
 More specifically, it's how these applications perform and various settings that cause iPhone batteries to die fast.

 Luckily, there are a number of ways users can increase their battery life.
 These simple fixes can cut back on energy usage, allowing the device to stay juiced up for much longer than normal.
 Here are some common reasons why iPhone batteries die out so quickly and proven methods to make it better.